hyuntoe/lifecam-settings/README.md

+forked from marcelray/lifecam-settings

+want change for Logitech Webcam C920 series some cameraControl and videoProcAmp of C920 are different with Microsoft lifecam's

+want turn off autowhitebalance and autofocus

+Below is marcelay's readme
+-----------Below------------

 # Microsoft LifeCam Webcam Settings Tool

 This is a little utility for forcing Microsoft LifeCam webcam settings.
 It's a command-line tool that reads in settings via XML—admittedly not the most elegant solution, but it worked great for our needs.
 Hopefully it will help you, too.